The Pluripotent Stem Cell Facility offers a variety of training for internal and external scientists.

 Training course in techniques for human pluripotent stem cell culture

 The maintenance and manipulation of high-quality human pluripotent stem cells in culture is a relatively complex and labor-intensive process.
-The PSCF offers hands-on training in these techniques to CCHMC and UC scientists as well as external investigators.
+The PSCF offers hands-on training in these techniques to Cincinnati Children's Hospital Medical Center and UC scientists as well as external investigators.

 Training in the basic culture of hESCs/iPSCs is advised for individuals wishing to perform experiments in the PSCF and/or for those planning on ultimately transferring the technology to their own laboratories.